Crete Locals logo

 samaria_gorge-map

-Samaria Gorge Map
+Samaria Gorge, Crete Map

-How do you get to Samaria gorge?
+How do you get to Samaria Gorge?

-Get to Samaria gorge on an organized tour
+Get to Samaria Gorge on an organized tour

 The easiest way to get to the gorge is to sign up for an organized tour from Chania or Rethymno to Samaria Gorge.
 This way, all the logistics will be taken care of, and you can just come and enjoy the hike.

-A Samaria gorge tour bus picks you up from the hotel.
+A Samaria Gorge tour bus will pick you up from the hotel.
 On the way to Xyloskalo, the guide gives instructions on safety precautions and a detailed action plan.
 The guide will coordinate the group throughout the trip (you do not need to walk with the tour group), find out about your state of health, and share interesting facts about the gorge.
 In Agia Roumeli, you will be provided with a ticket for the ferry to Chora Sfakia (one hour), where the bus will meet you for the hour-and-a-half return to Chania.
 Everything is extremely simple; all you have to do is listen to the guide, comply with safety precautions and have fun.

 Agia-Roumeli